-Reviews of the top Campgrounds for RVs along the Wisconsin Great River Road Scenic Byway from Dubuque to Prescott, WI
+Reviews of the top Campgrounds for RVs along the Mississippi Great River Road Scenic Byway from Dubuque, Iowa to Prescott, WI

 Dubuque, Iowa Campgrounds

 The Wisconsin Great River Road begins as you leave East Dubuque on IL 35 heading North.
 The closest campground for River Road travelers and RVers we recommend is two miles west across the bridge in Dubuque, Iowa.

 If you are interested in visiting the city of Dubuque and its attractions and staying overnight the city offers a 97 unit campground along the Mississippi River.
 It is a modern campground with showers, electric & water hookups, and a dumping station.
 The only reservation we have about the campground is the sites are grass sites and do to its location along the river you can have a wet campsite under some conditions.
 It is located just north of the Greyhound Park and Casino (where on occasion we have boondocked when all the sites in the city park were full).

 There are several good Iowa County Park camping options within 20 miles of Dubuque.

 From Dubuque, the Wisconsin Great River Road follows US Hwy 61 North until Tennyson.
 Then it travels south on Wisconsin Hwy 133 to Potosi, Wisconsin where there is one of our favorite campgrounds along the Mississippi – Grant River Recreation Area.#GrantRiver